What Will Be The Digital Marketing Trends of 2017?

-There is no scientific way of telling what digital marketing trend you should be following in 2017.
+There is no scientific way of telling what digital marketing trend of 2017 you should be following.
 Instead, you can look at what the experts say and hope they are right.
 As you will see in this blog, though, the experts do not always agree with each other.
 Consequently, my advice to you regarding the digital marketing trends of 2017, is this:

 - read this blog and be aware of the general digital marketing trends